June 15, 2020

 Upon completion of the thesis, the honors candidate will stand for an oral examination on the thesis, conducted by an outside examiner and the candidate's thesis advisor, in the presence of the entire department.

-The minor in philosophy consists of two and one half (2.5) units of work in the department.
-Students are allowed to take any five Philosophy courses to complete the minor, with the only stipulation being that no more than two of these courses can be 100-level courses.
+The minor in philosophy consists of five courses in the department.
+Students are allowed to take any five philosophy courses to complete the minor, with the only stipulation being that no more than two of these courses can be 100-level courses.

 Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 201 to satisfy the logic requirement, and to select PHIL 400, 405 and 410 to satisfy the core-area course requirements.
 Such students also should consult with a faculty member as early as possible.